LeeZeHao/Kiki_Delivery_Docs/features/webrtc.md

 In this project, the real-time video and audio communication aspects of WebRTC are used to implement a two-way video chat between the client (user) interface and the drone, while the data transfer aspect is used to send control signals from the user to the drone.

-In this way, a drone system that can be remotely controlled over the Internet is set up.

-### Current Progress

 The WebRTC connection is currently handled by two web apps (one as the user’s control interface, one on the robot’s end).
 For compatibility reasons, the web apps are coded using Javascript without any specific framework.

 During our work, we have realized that a connection can be established using STUN server only if both devices’ firewalls are turned off (for instance, when both devices are on the same LAN).
 TURN server must be used if firewall is enabled (for instance, over the internet).

+In this way, a drone system that can be remotely controlled over the Internet is set up.

-The currently implemented features using WebRTC are detailed under the “Client Control Interface” section.
+The implemented drone control features are detailed under the “Client Control Interface” section.

 ----